 Numerous Christmas shows, ballets and musical comedies come to town during the holiday season, unsurprising when you consider that New York is no stranger to cultivating culture.
 The musical comedy A Christmas Story met with success 30 years ago when it was released as a movie, but the stage version manages to be creative and engaging even for those familiar with the film.
 The fantastic Radio City Christmas Spectacular, led by the sensational Rockettes, is celebrating its 85th year on stage, and has incorporated some more contemporary touches into its performance.

 You simply can’t leave New York without having taken your photo in front of a giant, extravagantly-decorated Christmas tree.
 The most emblematic is without doubt the one that stands outside the Rockefeller Center – so famous is it that the switching-on of the lights is broadcast live on television.
 If you want to see the original, however, head to the American Museum of Natural History, where you’ll find an enormous pine adorned with some 500 origami decorations.

 New York is truly a city that provides you with plenty of possibilities to enjoy a magical Christmas holiday.
+So plan your trip this winter and stay in one of our wonderful holiday apartments in New York with your love ones.
 Don’t miss the chance to re-read our articles on the origins of Christmas, why we decorate Christmas trees or the recipe for the perfect eggnog to really get into the festive spirit!